Skip to main content

 ExportFunction countVowels = instance.export("count_vowels");

 To pass it a string, we first need to write the string into the module's memory.
-To make this easier and safe, the module gives us some extra exports to allow us to allocate and deallocate memory:
+To make this easier and safe, the module gives us some extra exports to allow us allocate and deallocate memory:

 ExportFunction alloc = instance.export("alloc");